gsoosk/Pacman-Search/README.md

 ### BFS

-For running `BFS` algorithm at first we make our test world (here I used `ui_world` which ran test1 as initial world).
+For running `BFS` algorithm, at first, we make our test world (here I used `ui_world` which ran test1 as initial world).
-Then our algorithm started to run.
+Then our algorithm will start.

-This algorithm has a queue as it's frontier and a set as it's explored.
+This algorithm has a queue as its frontier and a set as its explored.
 * At first we add intial state into frontier and then pop it from the queue.
 * Then all possible actions from initial values which does not explored before, will add to the frontier
 * and next we will redo these steps until we find goal state.